 The Common Shares are listed and posted for trading under the symbol "IMCC" on the Canadian Securities Exchange (the CSE") and on the NASDAQ Capital Market (the "NASDAQ").
 The issued and outstanding Warrants (the "Listed Warrants") are listed and posted for trading under the symbol "IMCC.WT" on the CSE.
 On March 30, 2021, the last full trading day prior to the date of this Prospectus, the closing price per Common Share on the CSE was C\$8.89 and on the NASDAQ was US\$7.12 and the closing price per Listed Warrant on the CSE was C\$1.01.
 Unless otherwise specified in the applicable Prospectus Supplement, there is no existing trading market through which any of the Securities other than the Common Shares and Listed Warrants may be sold and purchasers may not be able to resell such Securities purchased under this Prospectus.
-This may affect the pricing of such Securities in the secondary market, the transparency and availability of trading prices, the liquidity of such Securities and the extent of issuer regulation.
-No assurances can be given that a market for trading in Securities of any series or issue will develop or as to the liquidity of any such market, whether or not the Securities are listed on a securities exchange.
+This may affect the pricing of such Securities in the secondary market, the transparency and availability of trading prices, the liquidity of such Securities of any series or issue will develop or as to the liquidity of any such market, whether or not the Securities are listed on a securities exchange.
 See "Risk Factors".